 Rabbi Boris Dolin

-A graduate of the Reconstructionist Rabbinical College and the Jewish Theological Seminary, Rabbi Dolin serves as the associate rabbi at Temple Beth Israel in Eugene, OR.
+A graduate of the Reconstructionist Rabbinical College and the Jewish Theological Seminary, Rabbi Dolin serves as the rabbi of Congregation Dorshei Emet in Hampstead, Quebec.
 He is an avid runner and is a strong advocate of Jewish veganism.

 Rabbi Robert Judd